Skip to content ↓

 When designing the curriculum, the following factors influenced its development:

-• Ensuring new knowledge and skills build on what has been taught before and sets the foundation for future learning;
+• new knowledge and skills build on what has been taught before and sets the foundation for future learning;

-• Supporting a culture of resilience and positive mental health and wellbeing, where every child is safe, healthy, achieving, nurtured, active, respected, responsible and included;
+• supporting a culture of resilience and positive mental health and wellbeing, where every child is safe, healthy, achieving, nurtured, active, respected, responsible and included;

-• Promoting children’s spiritual, moral, social and cultural development;
+• promoting children’s spiritual, moral, social and cultural development;

-• Strengthening children’s capacity as a learner and developing their independence, determination, and love of learning;
+• strengthening children’s capacity as a learner and developing their independence, determination, and love of learning;

-• Equipping children with the knowledge and cultural capital they need for future success.
+• equipping children with the knowledge and cultural capital they need for future success.

 • A broad and balanced provision that promotes aspiration and ambition;